Last updated: ET

 General information for travellers with dual citizenship

-If local authorities consider you a Russian citizen, you may be subject to certain legal obligations, including military service.
+You may also be subject to certain legal obligations, including military service.
 Seek advice from the nearest Russian embassy or consulate before travelling to Russia.

 The legal blood alcohol content limit is significantly lower than in Canada.
 Those found guilty of drinking and driving can expect heavy fines, suspension of their driving permit and immediate detention.
 Repeat offenders may face prison sentences.